djn-hgs/advent-of-code-2023/README.md

 ### Part 2

-So this part wasn't much harder than [Part 1]() and a slight tweak to my slightly mad data structures from the first part enabled me to store the location of all asterisks and all values.
-Got the correct demo on the test data after realising one small error in my match spans... and then it failed on the real input.
+So this part wasn't much harder than [Part 1]() and a tweak to my slightly mad data structures from the first part enabled me to store the location of all asterisks and all values.

+Got the correct value on the demo data after realising one small error in my match spans... and then it failed on the real input.

 Tried a few test cases and couldn't solve the problem, so eventually looked down to see what it _wasn't_ spotting.
 It seemed to be spotting everything that it should.

-So then I looked for anything it _was_ spotting that it shouldn't... and realised that my original debug had omitted one `+1` which meant that it was over-matching one case, and therefore not including a ratio because I was matching 3 values when it should have been 2.
+So then I looked for anything it _was_ spotting that it shouldn't... and realised that my original debug had omitted one `+ 1` which meant that it was over-matching one case (which I thought I had already spotted and sorted and therefore discounted from my testing)... and therefore not including a ratio because I was matching 3 values when it should have been 2.

 Doh.